 M.H.
 Frøslev Unsettled City

-Unsettled City is a photographic essay of a human in a metropolis.
-It is about despair and love in a place where life at times can be very uncertain, though people are still just humans who are trying to live their lives as it unfolds.
+Unsettled City is a dark photographic essay on the encounter between a human and a restless metropolis.
+It is about love and despair in a place where life, at times, can be very uncertain.

 The book is a personal depiction of a claustrophobic environment with the cityscape as framework, captured in the cities of Saint Petersburg and Moscow over the last ten years.
 Through ninety-five photographs in contrast monochromes and dusty colours the book unfolds the night as a motif.
 Here we meet bulldogs, street fights and abandoned roads alongside loving glances, intimate moments and faded buildings, all quietly standing still, waiting for the night to die down and the light to rise again.
 Through disquieting atmospheres and raw sensitivity Unsettled City shows us how the people of the night alternately love and fear both the city and each other.
 With this book M.H.
 Frøslev portray feelings of alienation, inequality and pain on a par with love, intimacy and fascination.